Choose a Wine for Christmas?

 An Italian Moscato d'Asti creates delicious pairings.

-Do you finish with chocolate delicacies?
+Are you finishing with chocolate treats?

 They create complex harmonies with dark chocolate.

-Giving wine: our ideas to make an impression
+Gifting wine: our ideas to make an impression

-For experienced enthusiasts, consider exceptional vintages.
+For confirmed connoisseurs, consider exceptional vintages.

 These moments of learning and sharing create lasting memories.

-Our latest tips for a successful party
+Our last tips for successful holidays

-Every week we unearth new treasures for our customers.
+Every week, we unearth new treasures for our customers.

 Come discover our latest finds at 231 rue La Fayette.